aalbacetef/kaimono/README.md

 kaimono is a shopping cart library, that can be integrated into an existing server or as a standalone microservice.

-It is a proof-of-concept and not currently used in production (you might want to reach for the battle-tested `medusa` project (link)[https://github.com/medusajs/medusa]).
+It is a proof-of-concept implementation and not currently used in production (you might want to reach for the battle-tested `medusa` project (link)[https://github.com/medusajs/medusa]).

 The word itself means "shopping" in japanese.

+**NOTE: currently in development work-in-progress and not officially released**.

+## Roadmap

+- [ ] Finish Readme / Documenting
+- [x] Implement standard routes
+- [ ] Implement Admin routes
+- [ ] Extensive tests
+- [ ] Write some example code

 ## Usage